 Let's write What did the boy and his dog discover?
 How do we know his father was surprised?
 Why was he surprised?
-What are fo ossils?
+What are fossils?
 What does Sediba mean?
-Why do you t hink they called the fossils Sediba?
-In what ways were the Sedik oa species like humans?
-In what ways were the species s different from humans? iii what ways were the specie. different from flamaris. agine you are nine-year-old Matthew Berger.
-W /rito a diary entry for what hannoned at day.
-The a diary entry for what happened Dear Diary Date: oday I was walƙing with my dog Tau
+Why do you think they called the fossils Sediba?
+In what ways were the Sedi ba species like humans?
+In what ways were the specie es different from humans? magine you are nine-year-old Matthew Berger. \ Write a diary entry for what happened hat day.
+Dear Diary Date: Today I was walking with my dog Tau - Boner